 What you can do if a child wakes up scared from a nightmare

-Unlike sleep terrors, a child may well wake up from a nightmare and understandably be worried about falling asleep again.
+Unlike sleep terrors, children sometimes wake up from a nightmare and can understandably be worried about falling asleep again.

-In fact, adults may also experience this after a horrible dream.
-You can do the following to help them settle back down:
+In fact, adults may also experience this after a particularly bad dream.
+You can try the following to help them settle back down:

 - Talk about what happened, tell them it’s a bad dream, but reassure them that it wasn’t real and isn’t going to happen in the real world.
 This only needs to be a brief conversation, but just some words of comfort can go a long way.

 - Let them know you are there, and that they are safe with you there.